-This certificate is usually then made available for collection from the hospital’s bereavement service office.
-You may be required to make an appointment with them to arrange this.
+This MCCD certificate is usually then made available for collection from the hospital’s bereavement service office and you may be required to make an appointment with them to arrange this.
 The medical certificate is required in order that the death can be registered.

-Registration of the death must take place within 5 days.
-Once registered you will be issued with a Certificate for Burial or Cremation (the ‘Green Form’).
-We require this to enable us to make arrangements for cremation.
+Registration of the death must take place within 5 working days of the MCCD being issued.
+Once registered you will be issued with a Certificate for Burial or Cremation (the ‘Green Form’) though the registrar may send this to us electronically.
+We require this to enable us to make arrangements to then attend at the Hospital and to take over the care of the deceased.

 The death may be referred to the Coroner to ascertain the cause of death and a post-mortem examination may be required, no medical certificate will be issued at this time if this is the case.

 The coroner may decide the cause of death is clear, in this case the hospital doctor will issue you the medical certificate, you register the death within 5 days and the coroner advises the registrar that no post mortem examination is required.
 If the cause of death is unclear a post-mortem examination may be required to ascertain the cause of death (you can’t object to this).
 Once completed and if no further examinations are required the coroners’ office will submit the relevant paperwork to the registrar stating the cause of death and what is to be entered on the register.
-You must then register the death within 5 days.
+You must then register the death within 5 days or the coroner may do this for you.
 A coroner must hold an inquest if the cause of death is still unknown, or if the person:

 possibly died a violent or unnatural death